TheGoodlike13/liberty_or_death/README.md

 I restore the original httpEndpoint configuration, but that seems to have no effect.
 I stop with 'gradlew libertyStop' and start again to no avail.
 Looks like its time to run away!
-Yes, that's right! 'gradlew libertyRun' works!
+Yes, that's right!

+    gradlew libertyRun

 I think both of the options work, but 'start' just launches it in the background, whereas 'run' hooks right onto it.
 It only prints the info into the console if it's hooked.
 But that's just a guess.
 Don't take my word for it.